jval1972/Mars3D/readme.txt

 Fixed some glitches in software rendering regarding voxels and 3d floors.
 Speed optimizations to slope software rendering.
 Small optimizations to software depthbuffer.
+Added r_voxellightmapaccuracy console variable.
+Values are 0, 1 & 2 for low, normal & high accuracy.
+Default is 1.
+Speed optimization to the software rendering lightmap.

 Version 1.0.11.748 (20220209)
 -----------------